| Bonnie Chow

 Weather and clothes

-Okuhida area is around 1,250 meters above sea level and relatively cooler and drier than Takayama.
+Okuhida area is around 1,250 meters above sea level and relatively cool and dry.
 The temperature difference is 6-8 degrees Celsius.
-Even in summer, the temperature can be lower than 18 degrees Celsius at night, so a jacket is recommended.
+Even in summer, the temperature can be lower than 18 degrees Celsius at night, so we recommend a jacket.

 Blessed with abundant onsen sources from Mt.
 Norikura, Hirayu Onsen is a town with a sulfur smell and is popular among hikers and day-bathers.
 To get to Kamikochi, a magnificent hiking area, from Takayama, you need to get off the bus at the Hirayu onsen bus terminal and change buses.
 So Hirayu Onsen is the perfect spot for hikers to relieve tiredness after a one-day hike.